 In this article, we’ll cover what it’s like to live in the UK.
 We’ll look at immigration options, where to live, and the main pros and cons of living in this prosperous nation.

-According to the OECD Better Life Index, the UK ranks above average in most quality of life areas.
-Employment rates are above average, as is environmental quality and healthcare.
+According to the OECD Better Life Index, the UK ranks above average in most quality-of-life areas.
+Employment rates are above average, as are environmental quality and healthcare.
 While these aren’t the most interesting, they certainly make a difference when you’re looking to relocate.

 Despite what you might see in the news, the UK is generally a tolerant country.
 Actual incidents of intolerance against others are low, and anti-discrimination laws have you covered in the workplace and your personal life.

 The UK is also one of the best countries to earn a good income if you are a professional expat.
 There’s a special visa program for skilled workers wanting to move to the country.
 Also, its thriving startup scene is attracting more and more entrepreneurs and startups from all over the world.

 Usually, at this point, we would sell a country’s weather as one of its more desirable aspects.
 We, unfortunately, can’t do this for the UK, as its weather is, well, wet.
 It’s not south enough to enjoy a Mediterranean climate, and it’s not north enough to get much snow.
 As a result, there’s lots of rain and cloud.

 Temperatures (infrequently) peak around 35 degrees C in the summer but can drop as low as -10 in the winter.
 One benefit of so much rainfall is that everywhere is incredibly lush and green.
 So, if you like verdant nature and don’t mind the rain, the UK is a good place to live.